Project Manager Roles and Responsibilities: Everything You Need to Know

 - By whom it needs to be done,

-- By when it needs to be done, and
+- When it needs to be done, and

 Planning also serves to create clear guidelines for how risk, scope, change, budget, and schedules will be handled from start to finish.

-Moreover, it includes allocating and prioritizing tasks, forming teams, and establishing a hierarchy so that everyone has a clear understanding of whom they should be reporting to or asking for help at any given moment.
+Moreover, it involves allocating and prioritizing tasks, forming teams, and establishing a hierarchy so that everyone has a clear understanding of whom they should be reporting to or asking for help at any given time.

-In project management, resources refer to the bare necessities for completing a project or task, i.e.:
+Project resources refer to all the resources required to successfully complete a project or task, including:

 - Money, and